Table of Contents

 The first step is going to the repository that already has GitHub actions provisioned.
 Navigating to the Actions tab no longer shows the V1 workflows (they still work, by the way) and instead give you options to create new workflows.
 We’ll do just that - we’ll no longer rely on HCL-formatted definitions and instead use YAML (see documentation for more details).

 Now, this might be a bit scary because it might seem like everything needs to be started from scratch.
 The folks at GitHub, however, have thought this through and have created a migration path.
-To get started, we need to download the migration scripts.
+To get started, we need to download the migration scripts (no longer available).

 Once the script completes and the changes are checked in, all I needed to do is create a pull request to

 When the PR is merged, the Actions tab will contain the list of executions in the new format: